kokizzu/goproc/README.md

 Q: Why not just channel? why callback?

 A: Because channel requires a consumer or it would stuck/block, while callback doesn't (this is why I add flag to activate the channel API).
-To the interviewer that rejected me because I didn't use channel at the first time, jokes on you XD
+To the Percona reviewer that rejected me because I didn't use channel at the first time "the whole thing is written in JavaScript translated to Go, not in Go.
+Technical task does not adhere to Go best practices which is what would expect from the candidate.
+One example was that the code is written in JS-like style (e.g. callback).
+Go code does not use callback like node.js for example", well, jokes on you XD

 ## TODO